drivelling-spinel/tartar/doc/bugs.md

 - Eternity MAP11 has sky rendering artifacts
   _although I think I meant Eviternity when taking notes_
 - Switching weapons while shooting crashes game
-- Original 1st encounter Wolfendoom sounds are played at incorrect sampling rat
+- Original 1st encounter Wolfendoom sounds are played at incorrect sampling rate
 - Weapon in SSG slot has glitchy animation in Rheingold and (original) Arctic Wolf
 - Vertical line artifact visible in Well of Souls (check revenants) and KDiKDiZD dressing room I _think_ it is observable in SMMU as well